 Next on the list of unmissable attractions is the Gibralfaro castle which looms above the Alcazaba, once built to protect it.

 For lunch and dinner, look for a nice place in the old town or head to Muelle Uno, the modern port area of Malaga.
+There you can also get on a Malaga boat sunset cruise.

 HOW TO GET TO MALAGA: